Refrigeration using solar power

 Using frozen chickpeas it takes me only five minutes to throw together our authentic hummus recipe; you will need to find a source of tahini.
 It will turn even the most boring salad into a delight for the tongue; and happiness for the colon.

-If you want to avoid colorectal tumours make sure you are enjoying organic green food every single day.
+If you want to avoid colorectal tumours make sure you are enjoying organic green food every single day; it's all about the fiber.

 Low GI bread